oXis/oxis.github.io/_posts/2021-03-03-GoMacro, a small utility to create Word macros with Go.md

 When I was browsing Github, I found a really nice project by [@EmericNasi](https://twitter.com/emericnasi) called [macro_pack](https://github.com/sevagas/macro_pack).
 The project uses the `win32com` python library to manipulate Office documents and inject macros.
 When I found out about this project, I was learning Go while also reading **Black Hat Go** by Tom Steele, Chris Patten, and Dan Kottmann.
 So, naturally, I wanted to reproduce some capabilities of `macro_pack`, but in pure Go.
 Because... why not?

 The Python library `win32com`, uses a subset of **Component Object Model** (COM) called **Object Linking and Embedding** (OLE) to communicate with Office (Word, Excel, etc).
 I won't go into details because my understanding stops here, so in short, you need a client that talks OLE to be able to send commands to Office.
 This is exactly what [go-ole](https://github.com/go-ole/go-ole) does.
-Except, the library is very low level to be easily usable, so I started writing `gomacro`.
+Except, the library is a bit too low level to be easily usable, so I started writing `gomacro`.

 ## GoMacro